dimitri-yatsenko/datajoint-book/book/README.md

 ---
-title: Welcome
+title: The DataJoint Book
 date: 2024-08-12
 authors:
   - name: Dimitri Yatsenko
 ---

-# The DataJoint Book
+# Welcome

-Welcome to the **DataJoint Book**.
+Welcome to **The DataJoint Book**.
 This book provides a complete introduction to database programming for scientific data and computations.

 ```{image} ./images/neuron.png
 :alt: contemplating neuron